 Trailer tires are expensive, and it pays to take care of them.
-Plus, they can really sharpen the appearance of your whole boat-and-trailer package.
-First, scrub the tires and rims with soapy water, then dry completely.
-Next, spray the tires down with a tire detailing product, like Westley's Foaming Tire Care, and wipe with a rag until outside tire wall is shiny.
+Plus, they can sharpen the appearance of your whole boat-and-trailer package.
+First, scrub the tires and rims with soapy water, then dry them thoroughly.
+Next, spray the tires with a tire detailing product, like Westley's Foaming Tire Care, and wipe with a rag until the outside tire wall is shiny.

 Step 5: Rubber Removal

-One of the toughest spots to clean on any boat is the contact area between bow and bar roller.
-Usually, rubber residue gets caked onto the hull, then baked-in by the sun.
+One of the most challenging spots to clean on any boat is the contact area between the bow and bar roller.
+Usually, rubber residue gets caked onto the hull, then baked in by the sun.
 Over the years, acetone has proven the best bet for muscling off this tough stuff.
 Use sparingly, with a small rag, to rub and scrub the area.
-Be careful not to drip acetone on any rubber, or other sensitive materials, and minimize hand contact.
+Avoid drip acetone on rubber or other sensitive materials, and minimize hand contact.

 Step 6: Rub Rail Rubdown